page currently under construction/updating

-Manchaug Pond Foundation takes a multi-level approach to preserving water quality of Manchaug Pond.
-The focus of our water quality monitoring teams include:
+Manchaug Pond Foundation takes a multi-level approach to improving and protecting the water quality of Manchaug Pond and the watershed:

 MANCHAUG POND FOUNDATION's ON-LAKE TEAM

-The team's focus in on-lake at the deepest location of Manchaug Pond.
+The team's focus is in-lake at the deepest location of Manchaug Pond.
 The team records the data collected available for analyze over time.

 To begin the effort, the water-quality team takes water samples at three different depths: